-rom CVD.
-CVD is on the rise, with the number of sing by 40% and 63%, respectively, over the last contributor to Singapore's combined early death 2% of DALYs.
-In other terms, this figure represents ect healthcare expenditures.
+Every day, 17 Singaporeans die from CVD.
+CVD is on the rise, with the number of strokes and heart attacks increasing by 40% and 63%, respectively, over the last decade.
+CVD is now the largest contributor to Singapore's combined early death and disability, accounting for 14.2% of DALYs.
+In other terms, this figure represents USD 8.1 billion in direct and indirect healthcare expenditures.